Jason Beck (American football): New Mexico

+Utah

+On December 5, 2024, Beck was named the offensive coordinator at Utah, to replace Andy Ludwig.

+Quarterbacks coached

-Beck has coached three quarterbacks who have gone on to have NFL careers: Taysom Hill, Kurt Benkert, and Bryce Perkins.
+Beck has coached three quarterbacks who have gone on to have careers in the National Football League: Taysom Hill, Kurt Benkert, and Bryce Perkins.

 Personal life

 Beck married Jaime Rendich, an All-American BYU soccer standout, in December 2005.
-The couple has a daughter and twin sons.
+They are the parents of a daughter and twin sons.